 Who are we kidding here?
 Oil and vinegar is the crux of most salad dressings, so it can’t get much safer to use.
-And, believe it or not, a bit of canola oil (3 parts) and vinegar (1 part) makes a dandy wood sealant, protecting wood from borrowing insects, wear and water.
-Plus, this can be reapplied to revitalize the wood, something that doesn’t work without sanding off varnish.
+And, believe it or not, a bit of canola oil (3 parts) and vinegar (1 part) makes a dandy wood sealant, protecting wood from borrowing insects, wear, and water.
+Plus, this can be reapplied to revitalize the wood, something that doesn’t work without sanding off the varnish.

 4. Linseed Oil

 This is a natural substance, linseed oil being from flax.
 In truth, it gives off strong odors and has the reputation of taking forever to dry.
 But, it is safer and perhaps worth the wait.
 While raw linseed oil is actually taken as a medicinal food, when “boiled” linseed is used as a natural ingredient for sealants, check that it doesn’t have petroleum additives.
 Some suggest buying raw linseed oil and boil it at home.

 Like with health, too often we wait until it’s too late, working to fix a problem we could’ve prevented.
 Wood works the same way.
 Over-exposure to sunlight and water will degrade it faster, so we should take preventative aims to preserve our wood in the first place.
 If possible avoid direct sunlight for extended periods of time and clean up any spills, being especially mindful in the kitchen and bathroom, where water tends to be.